CPHDH/placepress/readme.txt

 [View the FAQ](https://wpplacepress.org/about/faq/) at wpplacepress.org.

 == Changelog ==
+= 1.4.6 =
+- Map markers on the front end are now SVG instead of static PNG file (and thus can be styled using CSS)
+- New option to disable click-to-zoom on marker cluster groups

 = 1.4.5 =
 - Enables Location Type selection inside the map on Locations post type archive.
 - Fixes a bug in the JSON output feed that resulted in invalid nodes.